 Jenn graduated from the University of Edinburgh in June 2016 with an MChem in Medicinal and Biological Chemistry with a Year Abroad.
 She carried out her undergraduate project with Dr Simon Daff on the structure and chacterisation of a Cytochrome P450.
 She has now joined the EASTBIO DTP, and is studying the structure and function of encapsulated ferritins.
 This research utilises a combination of mass spectrometry, x-ray crystallography, electron microscopy and will be carried out in collaboration with the Marles-Wright Lab (Newcastle University)

-Thomas completed his BSc Biochemistry at the University of Portsmouth, completing her project with Dr Fiona Myers.
+Thomas completed his BSc in Biochemistry at the University of Portsmouth, completing his project with Dr. Fiona Myers.
 He then worked for two years with the analytical equipment company ARC Sciences.
-His responsibilities included demonstrating, selling and installing analytical research products to research laboratories, hospitals and universities in the UK.
-Following this he completed an Msc in regenerative medicine at the University of Edinburgh.
+His responsibilities included demonstrating, selling, and installing analytical research products to research laboratories, hospitals, and universities in the UK.
+Following this, he completed an MSc in regenerative medicine at the University of Edinburgh.
 He will be working on developing an Automated Hydrogen/Deuterium Exchange Mass Spectrometry (HDX-MS) Platform to Study the Structure and Assembly of Bacterial Nanocompartments

 Kiani received a BSc in Biochemistry with a Year in Industry from the University of Liverpool in 2017, before completing an MRes in Structural Biology at the same university.
-Her Masters research with Dr Jill Madine employed numerous structural biology, biochemical, cell and human tissue based techniques to probe an interaction between two amyloid proteins in Alzheimer’s disease.
-Her PhD project in the Clarke group will utilise multiple mass spectrometry techniques to study the effect of post-translational modification on the structure and function of alpha-synuclein, the protein associated with Parkinson’s disease.
+Her Masters research with Dr. Jill Madine employed numerous structural biology, biochemical, cell, and human tissue-based techniques to probe an interaction between two amyloid proteins in Alzheimer’s disease.
+Her Ph.D. project in the Clarke group will utilize multiple mass spectrometry techniques to study the effect of post-translational modification on the structure and function of alpha-synuclein, the protein associated with Parkinson’s disease.

 Maria graduated with a degree in Pharmacy from Complutense University of Madrid in 2016, completing her research project as an Erasmus student at The Jagiellonian University in Krakow.
 After a 6-month internship in the Department of Chemical and Pharmaceutical Development at Merck KGaA (Darmstadt), she came to The University of Edinburgh to pursue her MSc degree in Medicinal and Biological Chemistry.
 As part of the PCDS program, she will be applying mass spectrometry to study protein-protein interactions.